What inspired Roald Dahl's stories and books?

-As we continue to celebrate Roald Dahl this week, to mark his 100th birthday, we thought we'd have a look at the inspiration behind some of his most famous books and characters.
+As we continue to celebrate Roald Dahl this week, we thought we'd have a look at what inspired some of his most famous books and characters:

 Charlie and the Chocolate Factory

-When arriving at Willy Wonka's Inventing Room, Charlie describes:
+When arriving at Willy Wonka's Inventing Room, Charlie describes what he sees:

 "Black metal pots were boiling and bubbling on huge stoves, and kettles were hissing and pans were sizzling, and strange iron machines were clanking and spluttering, and there were pipes running all over the ceiling and walls, and the whole place was filled with smoke and steam and delicious rich smells."

-Dahl took his inspiration for this room from school.
-He attended Repton School near Derby from 1929 until 1934 when he was 18.
-Whilst at the school he and his classmates were sent a number of Cadbury's newest chocolate inventions, every year, to test out.
+Dahl took his inspiration for this room from his school days.
+He attended Repton School near Derby from 1929 until 1934, when he turned 18.
+While at the school, he and his classmates were sent new chocolate inventions by Cadbury to test out.

 They would arrive in plain packaging but were always delicious, and the boys were invited to share their thoughts on the chocolate.
-The experience made Roald imagine the incredible factories where such delights must have been invented and the strange people who must work on them!
+The experience made Dahl imagine the incredible factories where they must have been invented and the strange people who must work on them!

 Fantastic Mr Fox